 - Work closely with the Metropolitan Sewage district to ensure compliance with our effluent as it relates to pH and temperature

-- Worn out textiles are recycled by providing them to various charities.
+- Worn out textiles are recycled.

 Food and Nutrition